damiancalabresi/msml602-final-project/1-dataset-cleanup/women_rights.md

 son_bias | Number of boys born per 100 girls | 100 - 114
-intimate_partner_violence | Percentage of ever-partnered women who experienced physical or sexual violence committed by their intimate partner in the 12 months preceding the survey | 0 - 100 community_safety | Percentage of women who report feeling safe walking alone at night in their community | 0 - 100 political_violence_targeting_women | Percentage of women who report being victims of political violence | 0 - 100 proximity_to_conflict | Number of civilian targeting events in which women and/or girls are the ‘target’ of the violence.
-It is expressed as the number of events per 100,000 women | 0 - 1.2
+intimate_partner_violence | Percentage of ever-partnered women who experienced physical or sexual violence committed by their intimate partner in the 12 months preceding the survey | 0 - 100 community_safety | Percentage of women who report feeling safe walking alone at night in their community | 0 - 100 political_violence_targeting_women | Civilian targeting events in which women and/or girls are the ‘target’ of the violence.
+Expressed as the number of events per 100,000 women. | 0 - 1.2 proximity_to_conflict | Percentage of women who live within 50 kilometers of at least one armed conflict event during the period 2021-2022 | 0 - 100

 ### World Bank Group - Women, Business and the Law Historical Data